 I compared the revenues and expenditures of the original budget to actual revenues and expenditures.
-The District's revenues and expenditures were in line with the 5% variance requirement.
+The District's revenues were in line with the 5% variance requirement.
+The District's expenditures were over 5% due to capital outlay purchases

 Accounting and Reporting